3mdeb/verified-boot/verified_boot_main.md

 ~ Trusted Computing Group Glossary, Version 1.1, rev 1.0 [^TCG_glossary]

-> The core RoT for verification (CRTV) is responsible for verifying the first component before control is passed to it.
+> A root of trust for verification is an immutable location, such as a boot ROM, which cryptographically verifies the first mutable firmware in the system.
+The verification is done using digital signatures before the mutable firmware is executed.

-~ NIST IR 8320, section 3.2 The Chain of Trust (CoT) [^NIST_ir8320_3-2]
+~ ARM Base Boot Security Requirements, Issue 1.3, section 4.5 - Secure Boot [^ARM_BBSR_4-5]

 The Root of Trust for Verification is responsible for verifying components and enforcing the security policies depending on the results of the verification.